YoshiOG1/PokemonCheatsOnline-NTR/README.md

 Original ACNL Cheat plugin by Nanquitas:  https://github.com/Nanquitas/ACNL-NTR-Cheats

-Uses code from PokemonCheatPlugin by @hartmannaf (not all of it is implemented yet):  https://github.com/hartmannaf/PokemonCheatPlugin
+Uses code from PokemonCheatPlugin by hartmannaf (not all of it is implemented yet):  https://github.com/hartmannaf/PokemonCheatPlugin